-An estimated 50 percent of people who come from Asian descent have upper eyelids that don’t have a crease, or fold, when the eyes are open.
-Some of these people feel that this “single eyelid” appearance makes their eyes look tired or hooded.
+An estimated 50 percent of people who come from Asian descent have upper eyelids that don’t have a crease, or fold, when their eyes are open.
+The absence of a crease in the eyelid is known as a “monolid”.
+Individuals who have a fold in their upper eyelid are described as having “double eyelids.”
+Some people with monolids feel that this “single eyelid” appearance makes their eyes look tired or hooded, and seek out surgery to add a crease to their eyelids.
 The Asian blepharoplasty procedure, also called double eyelid surgery, was created for patients like these who wish to make their eyes look larger and brighter by creating a crease in the upper eyelids.

 - A “hooded” eye appearance